Bird-Form Gouge

 Bird-Form Gouge - Artifact from Day's Knob Archaeological Site

-Note the similarity of this sandstone implement's form to that of the large limestone bird figure below, on the opposite side of the hill, embedded in the ground surface.
-Tools formed in at least an abstract bird shape are extremely common at this site, and this one is an excellent example.
+This sandstone implement was uncovered roughly 50 cm (20") below the current terrain surface.
+Note its similarity in form to the large non-utilitarian limestone bird figure below, embedded in the surface of apparently artificially terraced terrain on the opposite side of the hill.
+Tools formed in at least an abstract bird shape are quite common at this site, this one being a good example.

 Bird-Form Limestone Figure - Artifact from Day's Knob Archaeological Site